Coroner IDs man who died after Sunday evening crash in North Las Vegas

-A Las Vegas man who died after a traffic accident Sunday evening in North Las Vegas has been identified by the Clark County coroner’s office as Archie Blankenship, 53.
+A Las Vegas man who died after a traffic accident Sunday evening in North Las Vegas has been identified by the Clark County coroner’s office as Archie Blankenship.

 The cause and manner of his death remain undetermined.